Effect of relaxation time on the squeezed correlations of bosons for evolution sources in relativistic heavy-ion

-In relativistic heavy-ion collisions, the interactions between the particles in sources may lead to a modification of boson mass in the sources, and thus give rise to a squeezed correlation of boson-antiboson \cite{AsaCso96,AsaCsoGyu99}.
-This squeezed correlation is caused by the Bogoliubov transformation between the creation (annihilation) operators of the quasiparticles in the source and the free observable particles, and can impel the boson and antiboson to move in opposite directions.
+In relativistic heavy-ion collisions, the interactions between the particles in sources lead to a modification of boson mass in the sources, and thus give rise to a squeezed correlation of boson-antiboson \cite{AsaCso96,AsaCsoGyu99}.
+This squeezed correlation is caused by the Bogoliubov transformation between the creation (annihilation) operators of the quasiparticles in the source and the free observable particles, and impels the boson and antiboson to move in opposite directions.
 So, it is also known as squeezed back-to-back correlation (SBBC) \cite{AsaCso96,AsaCsoGyu99,Padula06}.
-The measurements of the SBBC of bosons may give a knowledge of the interaction between the meson and the source medium, and will be helpful to understand the properties of the particle-emitting sources \cite{AsaCso96,AsaCsoGyu99,Padula06,Padula10,Zhang15,Zhang16}.
+The measurements of the SBBC of bosons can provide information on the interaction between the meson and the source medium, and will be helpful to understand the properties of the particle-emitting sources \cite{AsaCso96,AsaCsoGyu99,Padula06,Padula10,Zhang15,Zhang16}.

 Hydrodynamics has been widely used in relativistic heavy-ion collisions to describe the evolution of particle-emitting source.
 In hydrodynamic description it is assumed that the source system is under the local equilibrium, i.e. the evolution is the so-called ``quasi-static process".
 However, quasi-static process is a rough approximation.